ItzSelenux/papirus-folders-gui/README.md

    then open a terminal in the source folder an run make
   ### Premaked build
    you can download a premaked build (papirus-folders-gui) and run!
+   ### AUR
+  if you are an Arch Linux (or derived) user, you can install Papirus folders GUI from the AUR, you need an AUR helper just like Paru, Yay, Pamac, Etc

  ## Usage
   ### Color change